Permissions

 Grant or adjust

-Open System Settings → Privacy & Security → Accessibility.
-Add or enable Overshow. macOS may prompt you to confirm in a separate dialog.
+Open System Settings → Privacy & Security → Accessibility, then add or enable Overshow.

 Revoke